 Enucleation in dogs is often a treatment of last resort, when all previous attempts to salvage the eye have failed.
 The procedure is carried out under full general anesthetic and, although a major procedure, there is every chance of a successful outcome.
 This is not a specialist procedure and is commonly carried out at general vet practice.

 Enucleation is never undertaken lightly and only after all other treatment options have been explored.
 For example with glaucoma, referral to place a surgical stent (drain) in the eye may be an option.

 Enucleation requires full general anesthetic and may involve an overnight stay after the surgery, for additional pain relief and monitoring.
 Elderly patients may require intravenous fluids during the surgery to reduce the risk of kidney complications and to maintain blood pressure and hydration.

 The procedure involves:

 Once the initial post-operative discomfort is over, enucleation is extremely effective at preventing ocular pain, without risk of relapse.
-Many owners who opt for surgery after a delay often notice their dog is happier than it has been some time, now the long term low pain has gone.
+Many owners who opt for surgery after a delay often notice their dog is happier than it has been in some time, now the long term low pain has gone.
 In many cases, the alternative to enucleation is long-term management of a condition, which can be difficult or even impossible to achieve.
 This may require visits to specialists for repeated anesthetics to repair damaged corneal tissue or regular visits to have the pressure within the eye measured.
 Medical management of severe eye conditions is rarely successful, which leaves the possibility that the dog is in constant low-grade pain, so treatment decisions are best made with the dog's long term welfare in mind.